Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: the delay-free case

-\begin{remark} \rm{Most of the existing distributed estimation algorithms used the mathematical expectation of observation matrices which is restricted to be time-invariant and difficult to be obtained (\cite{Soummya1},\cite{Qiang}).
+\begin{remark} \rm{Most of the existing decentralized estimation algorithms used the mathematical expectation of observation matrices which is restricted to be time-invariant and difficult to be obtained (\cite{Soummya1},\cite{Qiang}).
 They required instantaneous global observability in the statistical sense for the measurement model, i.e., $\sum_{i=1}^N\overline H_i^T\overline H_i$ is positive definite, where $\overline H_i$ is a fixed matrix with $\mathbb E[H_i(k)]\equiv \overline H_i$, for all $k\ge0$, $i=1,2,...,N$.
-Differently, we only use the sample paths of observation matrices in the algorithm (\ref{asapp}).
+In contrast, we only use the sample paths of observation matrices in the algorithm (\ref{asapp}).
 The mathematical expectations of observation matrices are allowed to be time-varying.
-We prove that for homogeneous and uniform ergodic Markovian switching observation matrices and communication graphs, the \emph{stochastic spatial-temporal persistence of excitation} condition holds if the stationary graph is balanced with a spanning tree and the measurement model is spatially-temporally jointly observable, that is, (\ref{osnsdfka}) holds, implying that neither local observability of each node, i.e. $\lambda_{\min}(\sum_{l=1}^\infty\pi_lH_{i,l}^TH_{i,l})>0$, $i\in\mathcal V$, nor instantaneous global observability of the entire measurement model, i.e. $\lambda_{\min} (\sum_{i=1}^N H_{i,l}^TH_{i,l})>0$, $l=1,2,...$, is needed.} \end{remark}
+We prove that for homogeneous and uniform ergodic Markovian switching observation matrices and communication graphs, the \emph{stochastic spatio-temporal persistence of excitation} condition given in Theorem \ref{nodelay} holds if the stationary graph is balanced with a spanning tree and the measurement model is spatio-temporally jointly observable, that is, (\ref{osnsdfka}) holds, implying that neither local observability of each node, i.e. $\lambda_{\min}(\sum_{l=1}^\infty\pi_lH_{i,l}^TH_{i,l})>0$, $i\in\mathcal V$, nor instantaneous global observability of the entire measurement model, i.e. $\lambda_{\min} (\sum_{i=1}^N H_{i,l}^TH_{i,l})>0$, $l=1,2,...$, is needed.} \end{remark}